Science

 Pupils should be taught to:

-- compare and group materials together, according to whether they are solids, liquids or gases.
+- Compare and group materials together, according to whether they are solids, liquids or gases.

-- observe that some materials change state when they are heated or cooled, and measure or research the temperature at which this happens in degrees Celsius (°C).
+- Observe that some materials change state when they are heated or cooled, and measure or research the temperature at which this happens in degrees Celsius (°C).

-- identify the part played by evaporation and condensation in the water cycle and associate the rate of evaporation with temperature.
+- Identify the part played by evaporation and condensation in the water cycle and associate the rate of evaporation with temperature.

 Sound